bgaze/bootstrap4-dialogs/README.md

 **Default options :**

-You can customize these options as descriped in the options section.
+You can customize these options as described in the options section.

 ```javascript
 bsd.defaults.alert = {